ezsystems/commerce-documentation/docs/guide/delegate_function.md

     defaults: { _controller: SilversolutionsEshopBundle:DelegateCustomer:undelegate }
 ```

-Delegating is not always allowed, so you can use the `DelegateCustomerController::isDelegateAllowed` method to check that.
+Delegating is not always allowed, you can use the `DelegateCustomerController::isDelegateAllowed` method to check that.
 The method returns true if delegation is allowed.

 ## Form and entity